guss77/recognizer-game/README.md

 ### Image files

-All the patterns are stored as 960x960 gray scale PNG formatted images under `WebContent/images` (though there are also images for the interface of the game - these are stored as SVG images.
+All the patterns are stored as 960x960 gray scale PNG formatted images under `WebContent/images` (though there are also images for the interface of the game stored there - these are stored as SVG images).

 To generate new image files, I found ImageMagick's `convert` and the following bash code useful: